 The image below displays just some of the many kinds of sensors offered by electronic components manufacturers to different industries.
-There is no definite list, especially now that electronic companies provide custom design solutions to fit their market needs.
+There is no definite list, especially since electronic companies provide custom design solutions to fit their market needs.

 Regardless, we still managed to gather a couple of primary sensor classifications, and the first identifies whether a sensor is active or passive.
-Active Sensors require external power signals while Passive Sensors directly generate output without any signals.
-The second is based on the input and output conversion, which includes but are not limited to Photoelectric, Thermoelectric, Electrochemical, Thermooptic, and Electromagnetic.
-Last but not least are determined through the output of a sensor, either be analog or digital.
+Active Sensors require external power signals, while Passive Sensors directly generate output without any signals.
+The second is based on the input and output conversion, including but not limited to Photoelectric, Thermoelectric, Electrochemical, Thermooptic, and Electromagnetic.
+Last but not least is determined through the output of a sensor, either analog or digital.